ai2cm/fv3net/k8s-workflows/scale-snakemake/README.md

 TODO: I don't think the `gcloud auth` command should be necessary, but only setting the environmental variable GOOGLE_APPLICATION_CREDENTIALS does not seem to work.

 In principle, this won't be necessary if we set up the service account for the cluster in the right way, potentially using terraform.

+# Build and push the fv3net image to GCR

+In the root of fv3net run

+    make push_image

+# Run the argo workflow

+Generate the yaml file describing all the jobs

+    cd k8s-workflows/scale-snakemake/
+    bash scale_snakemake_argo.sh

+This generates a file `argo_jobs.yml`, which can be submitted like this:

+    argo submit argo_jobs.yml